 When your newborn only sleeps when held

 I realized this wasn’t a sustainable way to keep going.
 No one was getting the quality of sleep and rest they needed, even the baby.
+I could barely take a shower, and felt like I was breastfeeding him to sleep all the time.
 I wanted him to be able to sleep not only in my arms, but in other arrangements as well.